The library has a range of services for members and patrons to utilise.

 Your library card now also functions as your printing account card.
 If you do not have a library card and are using the computer as a 'guest', you will need to be given a 'print release' card.
 To print/photocopy first scan your card at the coin box terminal and load money onto it.
 Then scan your card at the printer/photocopier and release your print job or select 'copy' to photocopy.

-The coin box terminal accepts all coins and notes, however please note no change is given.
-Any money loaded onto your printing account remains there until used.
+The coin box terminal accepts all coins and notes, however no change is given.
+Any money loaded onto your printing account remains until used.
 Any money loaded onto your card can only be used to pay for photocopying and printing.

 Members and patrons must send their document to print via one of the Public Access PCs.
 The library printer is not WiFi or bluetooth enabled and cannot release print jobs from devices or a USB.

-You must have a library card to log into the computer or the printer.
+You must have a library card to log into the printer.

-Non-members pay for a 'guest pass' to access the computer and to scan to email.
-To scan to USB, non-members can borrow one of the 'print release' cards to log into the printer for free.
+To scan non-members can borrow one of the 'print release' cards to log into the printer.

 Faxes cost $3